dataresearchcenter/followthemoney/docs/explorer/types/country.md

 The model has now matured to distinguish several concepts:

 * **Territories** are units of political geography.
 They can overlap or contradict each other in terms of the physical space they occupy.
 As long as someone claims to hold political power in a place, this can be reason for FtM to model it.
 * **Jurisdictions** are territories which impose their own legal regime, often with regards to the formation of companies.
-All countries are jurisdictions, but some countries are subdivided into smaller jurisdictions - think Dubai as part of the UAE, Delaware as part of the US.
+Most countries are jurisdictions, but some countries are subdivided into smaller jurisdictions - think Dubai as part of the UAE, Delaware as part of the US.
 * **Countries** are UN member states.
 Beyond that, certain territories are countries in practice (think Kosovo).
 To go with the old adage: A country is a territory [with an army and a navy](https://en.wikipedia.org/wiki/A_language_is_a_dialect_with_an_army_and_navy).

 {% include 'templates/type.md' %}